techworldhello/search/README.md

 ## Improvements & considerations

 * Integration tests would help ensure reliability across overall flow
-* Errors should be sent to stderr or outputted to a log file
+* Errors should be sent to stderr & outputted to a log file.
+In a production environment they could be streamed to a third party log monitoring service
 * Custom errors should be implemented to separate error types, such as expected errors and unexpected errors, ie. "Results not found" vs "invalid character ':' after array element"
-* The search was implemented in O(n) time, however 2 options were considered respectively to get nearer to 0(1) runtime:
+* The search was implemented in O(n) time, however 2 options were considered respectively to get nearer to O(1) runtime:
   * An in-memory cache that stores the search params as key.
 Each search result is memoized, making the next search with same parameters constant time
-  * Build up an inverted index on app load, especially if data is not frequently modified
+  * Preprocess the data and build up an inverted index on app load, so that every string in the data is associated with an index that contains that string ([library considered](https://github.com/blevesearch/bleve))
-* The file paths are ideally not stored as relative paths in env vars, the files themselves should be fetched from object storage such as S3
+* The file paths are ideally not stored as relative paths in env vars nor should the files be stored locally.
+In a production environment, the files could be encrypted and stored in object storage like S3, or mapped to a database for data indexing thus faster retrieval
 * Go routines could be used for reading in the files and unmarshalling them into structs, this would improve performance especially if more files or bigger datasets were added
 * Currently the program is reading an entire file's contents into memory — this could be made more elegant by opening the file, then using the `oi` package for more controlled reading